© 2024 WSKG

 That’s what TikTok learned when it launched an internal investigation after a report on Forbes.
 Officials at TikTok discovered that there was “a high” number of underage streamers receiving a “gift” or “coin” in exchange for stripping — real money converted into a digital currency often in the form of a plush toy or a flower.

-This is one of several disturbing accounts that came to light in a trove of secret documents reviewed last week by NPR and Kentucky Public Radio.
+This is one of several disturbing accounts that came to light in previously-redacted portions of a lawsuit reviewed last week by NPR and Kentucky Public Radio.
 Even more troubling was that TikTok executives were acutely aware of the potential harm the app can cause teens, but appeared unconcerned.

 The information came after a more than two-year investigation into TikTok by 14 attorneys general that led to state officials suing the company on Tuesday.